nahumsa/nahumsa/README.md

 ## 🔭 What I do

-I design and build data architectures that power data-driven decision-making for businesses.
-I work on developing, maintaining, and scaling data pipelines, ensuring data quality and integrity.
-I also like to contribute to open-source software!
+As a data engineer, I design and build data architectures that power data-driven decision-making for businesses.
+I specialize in developing, maintaining, and scaling data pipelines, ensuring data quality and integrity at every step.
+Whether it involves extracting data from various sources, transforming it to fit business needs, loading it into data warehouses, or a data lake, I take a meticulous approach to ensure that data pipelines are efficient, reliable, and secure.

+In addition to my core responsibilities, I am also an avid contributor to open-source software.
+I believe that open-source projects offer a unique opportunity to collaborate with a global community of developers, learn from diverse perspectives, and contribute to the advancement of technology.
+My contributions have ranged from developing new features to improving existing ones, and I take pride in being part of a vibrant open-source community.

+Overall, my passion for data engineering stems from the belief that data has the power to transform businesses and improve people's lives.
+I am always eager to take on new challenges and explore new technologies to help organizations harness the full potential of data.

 ## 🌱 What I'm learning